How Does Social Media Affect Teenagers? A Parent’s Guide To Influencers

 Anxiety disorders in children and teens has increased 20% over 5 years (2007-2012).
 Nearly a third of youth between 13-18 will experience an anxiety disorder, reports the National Institutes of Health.
 Another study found the number of children and teens hospitalized for suicidal thinking or self-harm had doubled from 2008-2015.

-In my practice, teens express anxiety around the fear of not belonging, being unable to fit in, due to being unable to keep up with the social updates among a circle of friends.
+In my practice, teens express anxiety around the fear of not belonging, being unable to fit in.
+It’s hard for them if they feel they can’t keep up with friends through social media.

 Children and teens have no choice about some of the factors that control their access to social media and text messaging among peers.
 This can increase a sense of being helpless.